hunglvosu/hunglvosu.github.io/_pages/about.md

 - **[Feb 2022]** Our paper "Locality-Sensitive Orderings and Applications to Reliable Spanners" is accepted to [STOC 2022](http://acm-stoc.org/stoc2022/).

 - **[Nov 2021]** Our paper "Dynamic Matching Algorithms Under Vertex Updates" is accepted to [ITCS 2022](http://itcs-conf.org/index.html).

-- **[Oct 2021]** Two papers: "Near-Optimal Spanners for General Graphs in (Nearly) Linear Time" and "Greedy Spanners in Euclidean Spaces Admit Sublinear Separators" accepted to [SODA 2022](https://www.siam.org/conferences/cm/conference/soda22).
-Congratulations to my PhD student Cuong Than for the first SODA paper.

-- **[Sept 2021]** Our paper "Optimal Approximate Distance Oracle for Planar Graphs"  accepted to [FOCS2021](https://focs2021.cs.colorado.edu/focs-2021-accepted-papers/).
-Several preprints were uploaded to Arxiv.